 Prior to Milestone B, MRLs focus on a contractor’s capability to produce prototypes in a production relevant environment, outside of the laboratory.
 The parameters defining a production relevant environment should be based on the risks and uniqueness associated with demonstrating that contractors’ key processes meet program requirements.

-A production relevant environment represents the manufacturing capability needed to proceed into the EMD Phase with high confidence of achieving program cost, schedule and performance requirements.
+A production relevant environment represents the manufacturing capability needed to proceed into the EMD Phase with high confidence of achieving program cost, schedule, and performance requirements.
 This level of production realism is well beyond what is seen in a laboratory.
 The emphasis is on addressing higher risk areas (e.g. more advanced technologies and newer manufacturing capabilities).

 Production relevant – An environment with some shop floor production realism present (such as facilities, personnel, tooling, processes, materials, etc.).
 There should be minimum reliance on laboratory resources during this phase.
 Demonstration in a production relevant environment implies that contractor(s) must demonstrate their ability to meet the cost, schedule, and performance requirements of the EMD Phase based on their production of prototypes.
 The demonstration must provide the program with confidence that these targets will be achieved, but does not require a production line.
 Furthermore, there must be an indication of how the contractor(s) intend to achieve the requirements in production representative and pilot environments.